Trump the Blow-Horn

 I've tried to not write anything controversial or political in a while, but this week I feel I must.
 I know these are the posts that get the most feedback, not all of it flattering or positive, but this week, Donald Trump really got under my skin.

-the way he's been all the way through.
+I'm sure back before the summer, when he was contemplating his latest publicity scam of running for President, he never expected to be the front runner, the way he's been all the way through.
 And this has to be one of the biggest examples of being careful of what you wish for.

 The more outrageous the things he says are, the more his popularity increases.

 The problem is that running a democratic country is not the same as running a privately held business.
 While Trump has done a remarkable job of taking political correctness out of the equation and, quite frankly, saying things that many are thinking, his simple solutions are those of someone who is used to being the schoolyard bully.
 Certainly in the Trump Organizations, where he is owner and King, it's what he wants, when he wants, how he wants.
 It's his, it's his money and he either pays the price or reaps the rewards.

 Rightly or wrongly so, democratic government is just not that simple.
 Maybe it shouldn't be as complicated as it is, but it's certainly not as simple as Mr. Trump would like us to think.
 He won't be able to bully his way around the Oval Office the way he's done in the boardroom.
 To be President requires careful political skills in consensus building and compromise.
 Things Trump obviously doesn't deal with often.
 But to deal with both houses of Congress as well as foreign leaders, one must possess those skills.
 They're just not going to rollover because Trump wants something.